 The predominantly Aleut fishing community is situated in a narrow valley overshadowed by rugged mountains reaching down to the water’s edge.
 The city is located on the south side of the Alaska Peninsula and in the midst of a storm corridor, which often brings extreme fog and high winds.
 The city’s economy depends on the year-round commercial fishing and seafood processing industries.
 Peter Pan Seafoods, in King Cove, is one of the largest cannery operations in Alaska.
 Up to 500 non-residents are brought up to work in the cannery as needed.
 The community offers a full range of dockage and marine services for commercial fishing, cargo, passenger and recreational vehicles.
 Large vessels, including the state ferry, cruise ships and cargo vessels can moor at the deep water port.

-King Cove Airport Road The road system in King Cove is fairly limited, consisting of a few gravel roads in and out of the community.
+King Cove’s road system is fairly limited, consisting of a few gravel roads in and out of the community.
 The King Cove Airport Road runs 4.5 miles to the airport north of town.
 Visitors are advised to arrange for transportation from the airport before flying to King Cove

 King Cove History